Safety First: Get a Home Electrical Inspection

 Outdoor lighting prep is different than indoor lighting steps.
 Pay attention to safety considerations.

-- Do use special outdoor extension chords, and keep them off the ground away from snow, rain and puddles.
+- Do use special outdoor extension cords, and keep them off the ground away from snow, rain and puddles.

 - Don’t string more than three lighting strands together and check for burned out bulbs.